 - Bundy Hall

-Today Bundy Hall is a conference center, summer camp
+More recently, Bundy Hall was a conference center, summer camp

 and retreat center, but it originally served as the Memononie home

 of John Holly Knapp, founder of the Knapp, Stout and Co., Company

 A Menomonie native, Miller was the greatest creative

 figure in the history of the American racing car, whose engines and